 Ms Anneri Lötter

-My MSc project is focused on understanding how structural variation and transposable elements contribute to gene diversity, gene expression and phenotypic diversity observed in E. grandis.
-My personal aim is to further improve my understanding of how haplotype and structural variants contribute to gene expression and the resulting phenotype in Eucalyptus, similar to recent studies in tomato.
+Currently, my PhD project is focused on understanding how structural variation and transposable elements contribute to gene diversity, gene expression and phenotypic diversity observed in E. grandis.
+My personal aim is to further improve understanding of how haplotype and structural variants contribute to gene expression and the resulting phenotype in Eucalyptus, similar to recent studies in tomato.

-MSc Genetics (2019-) - University of Pretoria
+MSc Genetics (2019-2022) - University of Pretoria

-BScHons Genetics (2018) - University of Pretoria
+BScHons Genetics (2018-2019) - University of Pretoria

 BSc Medical Science (2014-2017) - University of Pretoria